janKekanSan/jankekansan.github.io/pages/sona/open.md

 Toki Pona can be written with a system known as sitelen pona, or [sitelen pona]{.tokipona}.
 It has one character per word, which is easy with few words!
 I provide each character with each new word, and use it for all the exercises.

-In sitelen pona, speakers will either start a new line, or use an interpunct `・` at the end of sentences.
-No other punctuation is generally used, though they are fine to use.
+In sitelen pona, speakers will use a big blank space, a new line, or an interpunct `・` at the end of sentences.
+No other punctuation is generally used, though anything familiar is fine to use.

-> [jan li toki e ni・seme li lon・ona li wile tawa li wile lape]{.tokipona}
+> [jan li toki e ni: seme li lon? ona li wile tawa li wile lape]{.tokipona}

 Proper nouns are written in a box called a cartouche, which is an enclosed square around a group of symbols.
 Everything inside the cartouche is read by only its first character:

 > [sina wile lon poka mi la mi tu li tawa ma [kiwen alasa nasin sewi esun]]{.tokipona}

-The reading of the cartouche is "Kanse".
+The reading of the cartouche is **Kanse**.

 Lastly, symbols can be stacked or nested!
 Both are read from the bottom up, which is the same as reading from the outside in for nested symbols.

-> [toki-pona li pona mute tawa mi・toki ni la nasin sitelen li linja-suwi ala]{.tokipona}
+> [toki-pona li pona mute tawa mi! waso li jo e linja-suwi!]{.tokipona}

-Here, the first symbol is read "toki pona" and it is nested.
-The second to last symbol is "linja suwi" and it is stacked.
+The first symbol is read "toki pona" and it is two nested symbols, [toki]{.tokipona} outside and [pona]{.tokipona} inside.
+The last symbol is "linja suwi" and it is two stacked symbols, [linja]{.tokipona} below and [suwi]{.tokipona} above.

 Don't worry about _all_ this just yet!
 You'll find what feels comfortable as you learn.